Juan Bautista Villalpando: Life

 Villalpando was born in Córdoba, Spain, in 1552.
 He joined the Society of Jesus in 1575 and for the Society he designed several buildings including the Cathedral in Baeza and San Hermenegildo Church in Seville.
 He studied geometry and architecture with Juan de Herrera, the architect of Philip II of Spain.
 After ordination, he specialised in the exegesis of the Old Testament.

-He published his Ezechielem Explanationes, or Commentary on Ezekiel, with Jerónimo del Prado in 1596.
-He was accused of heresy, but a review of his beliefs and writings by the Spanish Inquisition found him innocent.
+In 1596, he published the first volume of Ezechielem Explanationes, or Commentary on Ezekiel a work begun by Jerónimo del Prado, who died the year prior.
+Villalpando was accused of heresy, but a review of his beliefs and writings by the Spanish Inquisition found him innocent.
 That same year he travelled to Rome where he published additional volumes in 1604.
 He died there on 22 May 1608.

 Work

 Villalpando's major work as a scholar was a commentary on the prophet Ezekiel, published with the support of King Philip II.
 This text included imaginative reconstructions of Solomon's Temple and depictions of Jerusalem, which were renowned and influential.
 He based them on the vision of the prophet Ezekiel and published them in his Ezechielem Explanationes.
 They inspired many European illustrators and were circulated among the master builders of the 17th century.

 His drawings were based on the assumption that the buildings of Jerusalem were designed using the laws of geometry, and they were drawn in parallel or orthographic projection, which is a form of image Villalpando likened to God's vision.
 Contradicting the theory developed by Vitruvius in De architectura, which sought to establish that the origins of the orders lay in the Architecture of ancient Greece, Villalpando argued that there was an original link between the classical orders and Solomon's Temple and that the classical orders had their origin in specifications detailed by God.

 The Inquisition's interest in Villalpando centered on his illustrations as possible misinterpretations of scripture.
 In the opinion of some art historians, Villalpando's illustrations of Solomon's temple influenced numerous monastery constructions of the baroque era, as well as on the grids schemes of urban planners.
 Villalpando's imagery was used in the design of Protestant churches and synagogues in the 17th century.

 Villalpando was a disciple of Juan de Herrera, architect of El Escorial, whose designs for that complex included quadratic inner courtyards and risalits.

-Some criticisms of Villalpando's work on Solomon's Temple bring up points with relevance to both architecture and philosophy.